Last Updated on

 A professional trainer will know what to do to to keep your pooch’s behavior in check.

-German Shepherd Husky Mix care: what you need to know
+Care for the German Shepherd Husky Mix: what you need to know

 Be forewarned: the German Husky requires a little more TLC than most crossbreeds.